 At the time of development of the draft report, benchmark information had only been provided by OTTER for Ben Lomond Water on two dams; Curries Dam (12 GL) and Chimney Saddle Dam (0.3 GL).
-As such SKM's benchmark comparison has been restricted to comparing Lake McDonald to Curries Dam.
+As such SKM's benchmark comparison has been restricted to comparing Lake McDonald to Curries Dam as Chimney Saddle Dam too small to be comparable.